Snap Inc.

 SNAP Fundamental Analysis

-Financial Health: The company maintains a strong liquidity position with a robust current ratio of 3.56 and holds substantial cash.
-However, its capital structure remains leveraged, evidenced by a debt-to-equity ratio of 2.06.
-The cash flow to debt ratio of 0.057 suggests cash generation is modest relative to the outstanding debt load.
+Financial Health: The company maintains a strong liquidity position with a high current ratio of 3.56, supported by ample cash reserves.
+However, the high total debt to capitalization ratio of 67.3% reflects a leveraged balance sheet.
+The cash flow to debt ratio of 0.057 is low, suggesting operating cash flow is modest relative to total debt obligations, which is a point of concern for long-term financial flexibility.

 Quarterly Revenue